MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-distributed-computing-parallel-jobs.md

 ---

-# Running jobs in parallel (ScaleR in Microsoft R)
+# Running jobs in parallel using RevoScaleR

-ScaleR function library includes functions that are engineered to work in parallel automatically.
+RevoScaleR function library includes functions that are engineered to work in parallel automatically.
 Additionally, a special purpose function called `rxExec` can be used to manually construct parallelization.
 With `rxExec`, you can take an arbitrary function and run it in parallel on your distributed computing resources in Hadoop or Teradata.
 This in turn allows you to tackle a large variety of parallel computing problems, in particular in the *high-performance computing class*.

 <a name="parallel-computing-with-rxexec"></a>
 ## Parallel Computing with rxExec